Opinion | The crazy uncle: Trump puts right-wing extremism on the ballot

 This is precisely what the country is coming to terms with: Trump is exactly like someone’s crazy uncle.
 And because they hate liberals so much, most Republican politicians and many conservative commentators are ready to keep our government in the hands of an irrational, unstable extremist.
 The truest conservatives are thus those who oppose Trump.
 They see that the far right is radical, not conservative, and that even small-government conservatism depends on taking the government we have seriously.

 All of which explains why Biden has led Trump in the RealClearPolitics polling average for more than a year.
 Voters recognize Biden as a thoroughly normal human being.
 His views are well inside the normal range of opinions, and his emotions allow for empathy, sorrow, self-awareness and even self-criticism.
-The warm, loquacious, in-the-weeds-about-your-problems Biden on display at the ABC town hall was the central casting antithesis to the guy on the other network.
+The warm, loquacious, in-the-weeds-about-your-problems Biden on display at the ABC town hall was the central-casting antithesis to the guy on the other network.

 Thursday’s debate is likely to bring this lesson home.
 If Trump is your crazy uncle, Biden is the warm relative who may talk too much but gives you generally sound, well-intentioned advice.